API Reference

 |---|---|---|

 | order | string | Store order number.
-If omitted, the engine uses an internal numbering system, which prevents order status synchronization.
+If you omit this, the engine uses an internal numbering system, which prevents order status synchronization.
 Refer to the parameter descriptions below. |

 | order_price | Number | Final order cost, including discounts, bonuses, and additional services.
-If omitted, the engine calculates the cost from the product database without discounts or services. |
+If you omit this, the engine calculates the cost from the product database without discounts or services. |

 | string | Customer email. | |